thaisrochaBR/projGenAIEducation/README.md

 ## Perspectivas Globais dos Estudantes sobre a Aprendizagem com Inteligência Artificial Generativa no Ensino Superior: Um Estudo Intercultural

+---

 ## Project Overview

 This repository contains an interactive visualization of the global network of universities participating in the international research project:

 **“Global Student Perspectives on Learning with Generative Artificial Intelligence in Higher Education: A Cross-Cultural Study.”**

+The project is conducted under the research network:

+**The GLOBE-GenAI (Global Learning Observatory on Generative AI in Higher Education)**

 The map illustrates the geographical distribution of participating universities and research institutions worldwide, supporting the analysis and dissemination of this international academic collaboration.

-The visualization was generated using Python and exported as an interactive HTML map that can be explored directly in a web browser.
+The visualization was generated using Python and exported as an interactive HTML file that can be explored directly in a web browser.

 ---